manticoresoftware/manticoresearch/manual/english/Installation/Debian_and_Ubuntu.md

 If you aren't going to use the `indexer` tool at all, you don't need to find and install any libraries.

-To enable CJK tokenization support, the official packages contain binaries with embedded ICU library and include ICU data file.
+To enable CJK tokenization support, the official packages contain binaries with embedded ICU library and include ICU data file (or not include).
 They are independent from any ICU runtime library which might be available on your system, and can't be upgraded.

 #### Ukrainian lemmatizer
 The lemmatizer requires Python 3.9+. **Make sure you have it installed and that it's configured with `--enable-shared`.**